 At Waster, we always try to help companies boost their recycling performance and hence save money on their waste management bills.
-However, one of the fundamental questions we hear is what can go in recycling bin?
+However, one of the fundamental questions we hear is what can go in the recycling bin?

-Whether you are a recycling expert or just a concerned resident who wants to do their best to help the environment, the question as to what can go in recycling bin is key to boosting recycling overall.
+Whether you are a recycling expert or just a concerned resident who wants to do their best to help the environment, the question of what can go in the recycling bin is key to boosting recycling overall.

-This is because China, which until recently was the export destination for most recyclables collected in Australia, is clamping down on the lower quality recycling exports.
+This is because China, which was recently the export destination for most recyclables collected in Australia, is clamping down on the lower quality recycling exports.

-In addition, this is because of what can go in recycling bin and what can not.
+In addition, this is because of what can go in the recycling bin and what can not.
 One of the problems that has been occurring is that people have been putting general rubbish in the recycling bin, hence entire loads of recycling are being rejected by the recycling plants.

 This means that more recycling actually ends up in landfill than what we would like.

 The problem got so bad that some municipal councils such as Ipswich in QLD have actually stopped their commingled recycling service (i.e., the yellow bin for mixed recycling).